mfherrm/repository_umwelt_gis/README.md

 Any unauthorized use is not allowed.</p>
 <br>
 <h5>Data sources</h5>
 <p>All data used in the tool can be seen in data_links.html or by clicking the database icon on the website.
-Any information from the website was created by the group members. </p>
+Any information on the website stems from the group members. </p>
 <br>
 <h5>Files</h5>
 <p>Folders included are: